Beginner’s guide to UI sketching

 Doodling.
 It’s just another word for wasting time, right?
 Deadlines, market competition, product roadmaps – UI designers have plenty of reasons to feel like they don’t have time to sketch out interface ideas.

-But beware skipping the sketching stage and moving straight onto engaging a prototyping tool.
+But beware skipping the sketching stage and moving straight onto engaging a wireframing tool.
 Sketching out UI ideas can help you find the best solutions to thorny problems, and deliver the best experience to end users.

 Justinmind’s prototyping tool